mrWh1te/Botmation/README.md

 Why choose Botmation?
 ---------------------

-It empowers Puppeteer code with a simple pattern to maximize code readability, reusability and testability.
+It empowers Puppeteer code with a simple pattern that maximizes code readability, reusability and testability.

 It has a Compositional design with safe defaults for building bots with less code.

-It has a learn at your own pace design, to hopefully inspire an appreciation for the possibilities of Functional programming.
+It encourages learning at your own pace, to hopefully inspire an appreciation for the possibilities of Functional programming.

 It has 100% code test coverage.

 # Introduction

-Botmation is a library of composable functions called `BotAction`'s, for writing Puppeteer scripts in a fun, testable, declarative way.
+Botmation is a library of composable functions called `BotAction`'s that are used to build Puppeteer scripts in a functional, testable, declarative way.
+With `BotAction`'s, it's easy to build multiple bots with varying functionality and minimal code.
+With the `BotAction`'s provided, you build your own from scratch, and compose new ones with any others.
+The possibilities are endless.

 > “Everything should be made as simple as possible, but no simpler.” - Albert Einstein

 BotAction
 ---------

-Botmation's goal is to cover all the possibilities of web crawling functionality with separate composable functions called `BotAction`'s.
+Botmation's goal is to cover all the functionality in web crawling with separate composable functions called `BotAction`'s.

 <img alt="Yellow Bot" src="https://raw.githubusercontent.com/mrWh1te/Botmation/master/assets/art/yellow_bot.PNG" width="175" align="right">

 A `BotAction` is an async function that does one particular thing.
-For example, change the page URL, take a screenshot, type something with a keyboard, click something with a mouse, manage your Instagram account, etc. Some kind of User based web automation, from really specific minute to high-level tasks.
+For example, change the page URL, take a screenshot, type something with a keyboard, click something with a mouse, manage your Instagram account, run all the tasks of a bot, etc. These functions, when put together, become bots that crawl the web to perform tasks small and complex.

-These functions are passed in a Puppeteer Page instance and are all organized by type.
+These functions are all passed in a Puppeteer Page as the first parameter and are organized by type.
 Some `BotAction`'s are very simple, without any parameters, while others are complex with multiple higher-order sync functions that must be called first, to retrieve the actual `BotAction`.
+More on that later.

-`BotAction`'s are designed for composing, that is they are all considered bot "parts" (units of functionality that make up web crawlers) that you declare in order, to build a bot that does what you need.
-Therefore, `BotAction`'s are for assembly, like in a car factory, assembly lines build the cars, part by part.
-Similarly, Botmation, has a particular type of `BotAction` that assembles `BotAction`'s into into new `BotAction`'s or bot parts, if you will.
+`BotAction`'s are for composing that is they are "parts" of bots, when put together, perform various duties.
+Therefore, `BotAction`'s are for mean't to be assembled into a bot, like a car being made in a factory on an assembly line, it's built part by part.
+Similarly, Botmation, provides a type of `BotAction` for building bots, called `Assembly Lines`.

-> It's confusing at first, especially if your new to Functional programming, but a `BotAction` can both be a part of a Bot and a Bot itself, thanks to the compositional nature of the function's design.
-If you don't understand it right now, don't worry, keep on as the code is easier to get.

-Assembling `BotAction`'s is done with a fundamental type of `BotAction` called `Assembly Lines`. `Assembly Lines` assemble `BotAction`'s in a sequence, one by one, in the order declared, then run the actions.
+`Assembly Lines` assemble `BotAction`'s in the sequence declared, one by one.
 The best one to get started with, is the simplest one, called `chain()()`.

 Chain
 -----

-The `chain()()` `BotAction` runs the declared `BotAction`'s, in the order received.
-Here is an example of a `chain()()` that runs `BotAction`'s to take screenshots of Google & Dogpile:
+The `chain()()` `BotAction` assembles the declared `BotAction`'s, in the order received.
+Each `BotAction` is a "link" in the chain.

+Chains are `Assembly Lines` and therefore can be used to build Bots.
+Also, Chains can be used to compose complex `BotAction`'s, but more on that later.
+For now, here is an example of a `chain()()` that runs assembles a bot to take screenshots of Google & Dogpile:

 ```typescript
 const page = await browser.newPage() // Puppeteer Browser